johnny-quesada-developer/react-native-global-state-hooks/README.md

 // the type of value will be { isLoading: boolean; filter: string; items: Contact[] }
 ```

-Additionally, to subscribe to state changes, you can pass a callback function as a parameter to the setter.
+Additionally, to subscribe to state changes, you can pass a callback function as a parameter to the **getter**.
 This approach enables you to create a subscription group, allowing you to subscribe to either the entire state or a specific portion of it.
-When a callback function is provided to the setter, it will return a cleanup function instead of the state.
+When a callback function is provided to the **getter**, it will return a cleanup function instead of the state.
 This cleanup function can be used to unsubscribe or clean up the subscription when it is no longer needed.

 ```ts
 /**